 To begin, we blend pure Tuscan clays to achieve the perfect pale colour and classic weathered texture using natural elements.
 The clay is hand pressed into gesso moulds where the pot will remain until it can stand without support.
 This initial process alone takes up to two weeks.

 We then remove the mould and allow the pot to slowly air dry for a further four weeks, using residual heat from the kilns that is funnelled into the drying room.
 Drying is arguably the most critical stage of the process.
 During this period the pots are turned regularly to ensure even drying.
-This is a delicate process and takes at least three people depending on the size of the pot.
-As the pieces dry the colour will begin to take on a pink hue.
+This is a delicate process and can take at least three people to rotate a large pot every day.
+As the pots dry the colour will begin to take on a pink hue.